Hanmb17/CI_MS1_CATTERY/README.md

 ## Project Goals

-The main goal is to provide a responsive, fun-looking and informative website for Kitty Den that encourages users to enquire and hire them for cat care services.
+The primary goal is to provide a user-friendly experience for all visitors with a responsive layout that adapts seamlessly to any device.
+We offer easy access to information on our cat care services, staff profiles, customer testimonials, and contact details.

 ### User Goals
 - A well-displayed and easy-to-navigate website